About Good Trip

 What's your strongest coffee?

 By “strength”, some people are referring to caffeine level, taste, or roast.
 They might associate “strength” with the bitter bite you get from hot coffee, or possibly with the “roasty” flavor you get from super dark roasts.
-So, this question is sometimes hard to answer!
-Our cold brew is formulated to be super smooth and refreshing, so you won’t get that bitter bite like a “strong” hot coffee, and it won’t give you the jitters, so won’t necessarily feel ready to blast off into space after drinking it.
+So, this question is pretty subjective and a bit hard to answer!
+Our cold brew is formulated to be “sessionable”, super smooth and refreshing, so you won’t get that bitter bite like a “strong” hot coffee, and it won’t give you the jitters like many cold brews out there, so you won’t feel ready to blast off into space after drinking it.
 That said, if you are looking for the coffee with the most caffeine, we would suggest our Heart of the Sun Cold Brew.
 It’s a Medium-Light roast, which has more caffeine than a dark roast, and although it’s super easy-drinking, it delivers a good kick.